Advanced-Data-Science/ai-agent-willchristophersander/README.md

 - Rate limiting defaults (12 seconds for Alpha Vantage) are configurable per source.
 - Circuit breaker prevents repeated failures from overwhelming APIs.
 - Logs include enough context for auditability without leaking keys or PII.

-## Next Steps
-- Capture API key creation screenshots for Part 3.
-- Run the agent with real credentials to populate `logs/`, `reports/`, and `data/` directories for reporting.
-- Convert `data_management_plan.md` and generated summaries into PDF/HTML deliverables as required by the assignment rubric.